kevinmsong/CardioXNet/README.md

 ## 📸 Demo: Sample Analysis Walkthrough

-See CardioXNet in action with a sample cardiomyopathy gene set: **TTN, MYH7, MYBPC3, TNNT2, LMNA**
+See CardioXNet in action with a sample gene set: **PIK3R1, ITGB1, SRC**

 ### 1. Gene Input
 Enter your seed genes on the home page and configure analysis parameters.